What happens to your student loans if you go away?

 Managing debt is one of the last things anyone wants to think about while grieving.
 This is why it helps to understand the financial consequences of your student loans in advance – including how they can affect your family's finances and credit if you are away.

-This is an awkward question, but a common question: If I die unexpectedly, what happens to my student loan debt?
+It's an awkward question, but a common question: If I go away unexpectedly, what happens to my student loan debt?

 For personal advice for your unique situation, contact a financial advisor or a lawyer.
 In general, this is how it works.